Boy George: Culture Club

+Boy George visual classic with Culture Club.

 The band recorded demos that were paid for by EMI Records, but the label declined to sign them.
 Virgin Records expressed interest in signing the group in the UK for European releases, while Epic Records handled the US and North American distribution.
 They recorded their debut album, Kissing to Be Clever (UK No. 5, US No. 14), and it was released in 1982.
 The single "Do You Really Want to Hurt Me" became an international hit, reaching No. 1 in multiple countries around the world, plus top ten in several more countries (US No. 2).
 This was followed by the Top 5 hit "Time" in the US and UK, and "I'll Tumble 4 Ya" which reached US No. 9.
 This gave Culture Club the distinction of being the first group since the Beatles to have three Top 10 hits in the US from a debut album.

 Their next album, Colour By Numbers, was an enormous success, topping the UK charts and reaching No. 2 in the US.
 The single "Church of the Poison Mind" became a Top 10 hit, and "Karma Chameleon" was an international hit, peaking at No. 1 in 16 countries, and the top ten in additional countries.
 In the US it hit No. 1, where it stayed for three weeks.
 It was the best-selling single of 1983 in the United Kingdom, where it spent six weeks at No. 1.
 "Victims" and "It's a Miracle" were further Top 5 UK hits, while "Miss Me Blind" reached the Top 5 in the US.